The Queue (Abdel Aziz novel): Themes

 The Queue explores totalitarian society through the lens of fiction.
 The novel has been compared to works of absurdist literature and magical realism, which are often inspired by persecution.
-It explores the response to the Arab Spring by satirizing the government's dehumanization of its own citizens, contrasting governmental power with grassroots dissenters.
-The novel also explores the way in which history is written and distorted by government propaganda in order to control citizens' reactions.
+It explores the response to the Arab Spring by satirizing the government's dehumanization of its citizens, contrasting governmental power with grassroots dissenters.
+The novel also explores how history is written and distorted by the government propaganda to control citizens' reactions.
 In Egypt, fake news, forged documents, and the intimidation of healthcare workers have been used as government tactics to exert control over the populace.
 All of these acts take place within the novel, which presents them with a straight-laced tone rather than as a caricature.

-The Queue also explores the ways in which various social institutions interact to uphold power.
+The Queue also explores how various social institutions interact to uphold power.
 In the novel, religious leaders work to uphold the power of the Gate by proclaiming that bullet wounds come from God.
-Those leaders also work to uphold corrupt corporations which increase government control through surveillance.
-Patriarchal social practice also serve to prevent female characters from dissenting.
+Those leaders also work to uphold corrupt corporations which increases government control through surveillance.
+Patriarchal social practice also serves to prevent female characters from dissenting.